CERTIFIED PARENT COACH

 My name is Vanessa Elias and I am the founder of Thrive with a Guide, LLC.
 I am a certified parent coach and a mental health activist, and I serve as a lead voice in my community connecting parents to professionals, resources, and thought leaders.
 I specialize in considering siblings when creating a personalized support plan for parents.
 I am also a facilitator for the National Alliance on Mental Illness Child & Adolescent Network (NAMI-CAN) and have led parent support groups since 2015.

 As the president of the Wilton Youth Council (2015-2019), I was part of the team that engaged acclaimed researcher Suniya S. Luthar, Ph.D., to survey local high school students.
 The result was the Privileged and Pressured presentation and a community-wide reckoning about the unhealthy obsession with achievement.
 It was the subject of NPR's The Perils Of Pushing Kids Too Hard, And How Parents Can Learn To Back Off, where I talk candidly about the students’ feedback, "People don't talk about these things.
 Families often struggle silently, not realizing that their friends' or neighbors' kids are experiencing the same struggles.
-So having an opportunity to create a conversation about this was really important.
+So having an opportunity to create a conversation about this was really important."